dire.py

 # Create a random projection matrix

-rand_basis = random.normal(key, (self.dimension, self._data_dim))
+rand_basis = random.normal(key, (self.n_components, self._data_dim), dtype=compute_dtype)

-# Move data and projection matrix to device memory
+# Move data and projection matrix to device memory with consistent dtype

-data_matrix = device_put(self._data)
+data_matrix = device_put(self._data.astype(compute_dtype))

 rand_basis = device_put(rand_basis)

-# Project data onto random basis
+# Project data onto random basis with explicit precision control

-self._init_embedding = data_matrix @ rand_basis.T
+self._init_embedding = jnp.dot(

 #